We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 - Deck size: 42 inches

-Our top pick comes from a brand that is synonymous with durable performance, as it boasts a full range of riding lawn mowers built to last for decades.
-The John Deere S130 combines dependability with operational comfort and convenience.
-This grass-cutting tractor comes equipped with a 22 hp Briggs & Stratton 44 V-twin engine, a TLT 200 hydrostatic transaxle, and 20×10-8 rear tires that will provide many years of mowing service.
-It also features a single-lever throttle with spring-return choke, electric blade engagement, a dash-mounted fuel gauge, and the John Deere Easy Change 30-second oil-change system to make mowing and caring for the mower significantly easier.
+The John Deere S130 is our top pick because it combines dependability with operational comfort and convenience.
+This grass-cutting tractor has a 22 hp Briggs & Stratton 44 V-twin engine, a TLT 200 hydrostatic transaxle, and 20×10-8 rear tires.
+It also features a single-lever throttle with spring-return choke, electric blade engagement, a dash-mounted fuel gauge, and the John Deere Easy Change 30-second oil-change system.

-At a glance, this mower may not appear much different from other lawn tractors, but a few key features set it apart.
-The mower’s frame is fabricated of full-length welded steel with a cast-iron front axle for decades of reliable operation.
-The engine features a full pressure lubrication system for extended working life.
-It is also compatible with numerous attachments, including branded and universal baggers, snow blowers, dump carts, and others that expand its usefulness beyond mowing, transforming it into a high-performing riding mower with bagger (and more).
+Despite its long list of features, this mower doesn’t look much different than most lawn tractors.
+But looks can be deceiving: It also has a frame fabricated of full-length welded steel, a cast-iron front axle, and an engine with a full-pressure lubrication system for extended working life.
+It’s compatible with numerous attachments, including branded and universal baggers, snow blowers, and dump carts, all of which transform it into more than simply a high-performing riding mower with bagger.

-Read our full review: John Deere 42-Inch S130 Lawn Tractor
+Read our full review: John Deere S130 42″ Lawn Tractor

 Get the John Deere riding lawn mower at Lowe’s or John Deere.